AK-12: Military adoption and service

-Design
+Design details

-Early prototype model based on the AK-200
+Prototypes from 2012 to 2015

-The cancelled prototype model, based on the AK-200, uses the same gas-operated long-stroke piston system of the previous Kalashnikov rifles, but many features are radically different from the other rifles in its family.
+The first prototype model uses the same gas-operated long-stroke piston system of the previous Kalashnikov rifles, but many features are radically different from the other rifles in its family.
 The light version has the ability to change calibres by swapping the barrels.
 It is chambered in 5.45×39mm cartridge as for the standard configuration and can be either changed to the 7.62×39mm or 5.56×45mm NATO cartridge.
 Other intermediate calibres are also expected.
 The heavy version will chamber the larger 7.62×51mm NATO cartridge.
 It is fed through the standard AK-74M 30-round magazines and can also accept the 45-round magazines from the RPK-74.
 The 7.62×39mm Soviet-chambered version is compatible with the AKM's 30-round magazine and RPK's 40-round box magazine and 75-round drum magazines.
 The magazines specifically for the cancelled prototype model of the AK-12 includes a 30-round magazine with a bolt-catch actuator, a 60-round quad-stack magazine and a 95-round drum.

-The cancelled prototype model of the AK-12 is very different from its predecessors ergonomically.
+The prototype model of the AK-12 is very different from its predecessors ergonomically.
 It features a telescoping buttstock that is in-line with the barrel for better recoil control and a stock latch, allowing for it to be folded to either side of the rifle.
 It has a rubber height-adjustable cheek piece and butt plate.
 The cocking handle is moved forward and can be attached to both sides for ambidextrous use.
 The receiver is hinged and more rigid with a Picatinny rail for mounting optics.
 There are several other accessory rails on the weapon, including on both sides, on the bottom and on the top of the handguard (in-line with the receiver for a longer monolithic rail), and on top of the gas block.
 There is also a lug under the gas chamber that can mount a GP-34 grenade launcher and another one under the front sight holder mounts a bayonet.
 The rear iron sight is further back on the receiver and can be set for aiming when the stock is extended or folded.
 The magazine release is in the same position but can be used by the trigger finger to detach magazines.
 In a departure from previous AK-type rifles, the dust cover safety selector has been replaced with an ambidextrous fire selector; it has four positions safe, semi-automatic, three-round burst fire and fully automatic fire.
 Other improvements include a smaller ejection port, more ergonomic pistol grip, improved rifling and a muzzle brake with a 22 mm threading that can fire NATO-standard rifle grenades.

-The fully automatic rate of fire of the cancelled prototype model of the AK-12 is around 600–650 rounds per minute.
-A unique feature of the prototype is its capability to fire at 1,000 rounds per minute on its three-round hyper burst setting.